Bush Heritage Australia’s new brand ad - The poetry of the landscape

 Northern Australia's autumn often unleashes heavy rains and widespread flooding.
-Last week, New South Wales and Queensland bore witness to both the regenerative and devastating forces of these waters, affecting people and wildlife across 227,038 sq kms, an area four times the size of Victoria.
+Last week, New South Wales and Queensland bore witness to both the regenerative and devastating forces of these waters, affecting people and wildlife across 227,038 sq km, an area four times the size of Victoria.
 There will be bursts of new life to come as the floods replenish parched soils and fill empty wetlands.

 However, the effects on regional and agricultural communities are more sobering – as the water slowly recedes, they face a long recovery from the devastating impacts these floods have had on their homes, infrastructure, stock, livelihoods and more.
 While these landscapes and their inhabitants are no stranger to the boom-and-bust cycles of Northern Australia, climate change will continue to amplify the scale of these events.